 In Julie's free time she enjoys traveling to other Countries as well as going on medical mission trips.
-She is not only the owner but the Chief Academic Director, Program Director, Clinical Coordinator as well as an instructor.
+She is not only the owner but the Chief Academic Director, Program Director, Clinical Coordinator, Distance Education Coordinator as well as the website developer and marketing.
 SVSTI was founded in 2018.

-She is also the Enrollment Coordinator for Silicon Valley Surgi-Tech Institute in Milpitas, California.
-With over 20 years in Hospitality management and 10+ years in Medical administration, Nanette brings her passion for training and education to the enrolling students at SVSTI.
-Together with her background in business administration and experience managing a surgery center, private medical practice, and her own med spa for over 8 years, she maintains student records, serves as a Board member on the SVSTI Advisory Committee, and ensures an easy enrollment process for incoming students.
+With over 20 years in Hospitality management and 10+ years in medical administration, Nanette brings her passion for training and education to the enrolling students at SVSTI.
+Together with her background in business administration and experience managing a surgery center, private medical practice, and her own med spa for over 8 years, she maintains student records, serves as a Board member on the SVSTI Advisory Committee.
+She ensures an easy enrollment process for incoming students.
 She is also the Student Success Counselor ensuring ALL students receive assistance in resume building as well as a professionalism class for the Surgical Technology Students.

 In her free time, she can be found swinging in a hammock in the sun with a great book … or drinking really good wine.